jandrewrogers/AquaHash/benchmark/benchmark.md

 ## General observations ##

 * The performance of all hash functions is consistent in all platforms.
 * AquaHash is the fastest hash function in all of our benchmarks.
-We should use this hash function for performance critical applications if possible.
 * clhash starts to shine when the string size if greater than or equal to 96 bytes.
 * farmhash also has a very good performance for both small and large string.
 * std::hash has a reasonable performance.
-* boost::hash function is really slow and we should not use it in performance critical applications.
+* boost::hash function is very slow it is 50x slower than AquaHash and 20x slower than std::hash.

 ## Short string benchmark ##